MTP2's POLLUTION PREVENTION SUMMER INTERNSHIP

 • Performing trials to make operation or procedural improvement, such as substituting equipment or raw materials.

-Each project requires a MTP2 Intern Project Agreement.
+Each project requires an MTP2 Intern Project Agreement.
 The agreement outlines the project, sets the scope of work, and defines the research and deliverables.
 It highlights the roles and responsibilities of the people involved.
-This agreement is developed once your business has committed to an intern and then it is signed by representatives at your facility, MTP2 staff members, and MSU.
+This agreement is developed once your business has committed to an intern and then it is signed by representatives at your facility, MTP2 staff members, and Montana.

 While the agreement provides greater details about each company’s roles and responsibilities for the intern project the following are general responsibilities.